-You own some land which is not registered at the Land Registry, as you have owned it for many years.
+You own some land that is not registered at the Land Registry, as you have owned it for many years.
 You haven’t inspected the land regularly but decide to register it, or you visit to discover that someone else is in occupation.

-At that point you find out that either someone else has registered title at the Land Registry to your land, or they are claiming ownership.
+At that point, you find out that either someone else has registered title at the Land Registry to your land, or they are claiming ownership.
 How can this have happened when you have the title deeds showing the land in your name?

 Land can be acquired by a third party who is not the legal owner by virtue of their having occupied the property without the landowner’s consent for a defined period of time, so dispossessing the paper owner.